YenLinWu/Trend_Detection/README.md

 Image Source : [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Xbar_chart_for_a_paired_xbar_and_R_chart.svg)

-In our work, we will monitor the trend of the data over time for ensuring trends in data are consistent.
+In this work, we will monitor the trend of the data over time for ensuring trends in data are consistent.
 Becasuse there is a trend in the data over time, we cannot use the SPC chart to objectively assess process capability.
 Here, we use **Dissimilarity Analytics** to monitor the trend of the data.
 A dissimilarity analytics is applicable to time-series data and is a very robust technique to compare two or more time-series data.

 ## Algorithm
 There are three main machine learning models of our algorithm : **Dynamic Time Warping**, **Multidimensional Scaling** and **K-means**.
 The overall structure of algorithm is shown in the following figure.